 \subsection{One-point distribution of density}

 Finally, we test our UV and RG methods by means of the one-point probability distribution function (PDF) of the matter density.
-For this it is useful to define the non-linear overdensity \be \varrho := \delta_\NL +1 \,, \ee where $\delta_\NL = \delta_\NL(\deltalin)$ is the non-linear density contrast given in the previous section for various theoretical predictions.
+For this it is useful to define the nonlinear overdensity \be \varrho := \delta_\NL +1 \,, \ee where $\delta_\NL = \delta_\NL(\deltalin)$ is the nonlinear density contrast given in the previous section for various theoretical predictions.
 Provided that the initial density distribution is Gaussian and the validity of the spherical collapse model, the PDF is \cite{2001MNRAS.328..257S,Bernardeau2002,2008MNRAS.386..407L,Klypin:2018}

 where $\sigma^2$ is the variance of the top-hat filtered linear density contrast.
-As is usual, the probability $p$ is normalized such that $\int_0^\infty p(\rho) \dd \rho$ integrates to unity.
-We note that $\sigma$ depends on the chosen smoothing radius or, equivalently, on the overdensity (or mass) of the enclosing volume.
+We normalize the probability $p$ such that $\int_0^\infty p(\rho) \dd \rho$ integrates to unity, but we note that this could be altered, e.g., to accommodate for populations of collapsed objects in high-density peaks.
+We also note that $\sigma$ depends on the chosen smoothing radius or, equivalently, on the overdensity (or mass) of the enclosing volume.
 For simplicity, we assume an initial power spectrum of $P(k) \propto k^n$ for which $\sigma = \sigma_v \varrho^{-(n+3)/6}$, where $\sigma_v$ is a constant amplitude.
-We further remark that, apart from Eq.\,\eqref{eq:PDF}, there are alternative theoretical models for the PDF, such as obtained from excursion set theory \cite{1998MNRAS.300.1057S} (see also~\cite{Klypin:2018} for a highly related study).
+Finally, apart from Eq.\,\eqref{eq:PDF}, there are alternative theoretical models for the PDF, such as obtained from excursion set theory \cite{1998MNRAS.300.1057S} (see also~\cite{Klypin:2018} for a highly related study).
 We leave the comparisons of various PDF predictions against numerical simulations for future work.

 In Fig.\ \ref{fig:PDF} we show the resulting PDF predictions based on the RG and UV methods (we set $n\!=\!-2$ and $\sigma_v \!=\!
 1/2,1/4$).
-Technically, this is achieved by inverting the functional relationship of $\varrho(\deltalin) = 1 + \delta_\NL(\deltalin)$ to $\deltalin(\varrho)$, such that the linear density contrast appearing in~\eqref{eq:PDF} is expressed in terms of the non-linear overdensity.
+Technically, this is achieved by inverting the functional relationship of $\varrho(\deltalin) = 1 + \delta_\NL(\deltalin)$ to $\deltalin(\varrho)$, such that the linear density contrast appearing in~\eqref{eq:PDF} is expressed in terms of the nonlinear overdensity.
 From the figure it is seen that the 3UV (green line) and 4RG+PD22 (orange) predictions deliver nearly identical results for the PDF, and that they agree excellently with the exact prediction (black dashed line) over a wide range of overdensities.